-SSC CHSL Syllabus for General Awareness
+SSC CHSL General Awareness topic-wise weightage

 Questions are designed to test the candidate’s general awareness of the environment around him and its application to society.
 Questions are also designed to test knowledge of current events and of such matters of everyday observation and experience in their scientific aspect as may be expected of an educated person.
 The test will also include questions relating to India and its neighboring countries especially pertaining to History, Culture, Geography, Economic Scene, General policy, and scientific research.